YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario01/README.md

 The user created for Trident is called _trident_.
 It has a _vsadmin_ role.

-## F. Peering between the 2 NAS SVM
+## G. Peering between the 2 NAS SVM

 In order to use the Disaster Recovery feature of Trident Protect, you first need to peer the 2 storage environments.
 In a nutshell, peering 2 clusters simply means they know each other and are ready for mirroring.